-ITS develops and maintains the technical infrastructure needed to meet the agency's business requirements, including application development, network management, technical support, website services, and records management.
-ITS team members follow standards adopted by the Texas Department of Information Resources (DIR) and utilize industry best practices to ensure utility, reliability, and security.
+The IT division develops and maintains the technical infrastructure needed to meet the agency's business requirements, including application development, network management, technical support, website services, and records management.
+The IT team members follow standards adopted by the Texas Department of Information Resources (DIR) and utilize industry best practices to ensure utility, reliability, and security.